seanpmaxwell/Trool/README.md

 ## Requirements
 - The spreadsheet must be exported as a _.csv_ before usage.
-- Can be used directly with JavaScript (ES5 and ES6) but documentation is in TypeScript.
+- Can be used directly with JavaScript (ES5 and ES6) but TypeScript is highly recommended.

 ## Screenshot